PostmortemJukebox/postmortemjukebox/_posts/2021-06-23-the-end-is-not-in-sight.md

 ![Wurlitzer 2710 Amp](/assets/images/20210623_3.jpg)

-On to the next issue... the tone arm was to stiff to track on the vinyl.
-The trick here is to remove the tonearm and libricate the contact point where the tonearm pivots:
+On to the next issue... the tone arm was too stiff to track on the vinyl.
+The trick here is to remove the tonearm and lubricate the contact point where the tonearm pivots:

 ![Wurlitzer 2710 tonearm](/assets/images/20210623_4.jpg)

 So the jukebox now has a fresh amp and the tonearm tracks records nicely.
-Unfortiunately, the sound is muffled.
+Unfortunately, the sound is muffled.
 Swapping out the needle didn't fix it either.
 Digging a little deeper, the speakers are dirty, water-damaged, and perforated in places.
 Explains the muffled sound.
-I am beginning to think that at some point in the life of this jukebox, there must have been an night out on the porch in a hurricane.
+I am beginning to think that at some point in the life of this jukebox, there must have been a night out on the porch in a hurricane.

 ![Wurlitzer 2710 speakers](/assets/images/20210623_6.jpg)